berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section02 Constructing Procedures Using Lambda.md

             0
             (+ (double a) (sum-doubles (+ a 1) b))))

-Since there's not `double` function already defined for us, we'll have to define one ourselves inside of our `sum-doubles` definition.
+Since the `double` function was not already defined for us, we had to define it ourselves inside of our `sum-doubles` definition.

 But doing that is such a waste!
 Outside of our `sum-doubles` definition, we won't ever be able use that `double` function.
 Isn't there a quick, easy way to make a user-defined function without first defining, then applying the named function?